KinexDev/Teal-Importer/README.md

 # Requirements
 Teal must be installed and added to your environment variables.
 The download instructions are on the github https://github.com/teal-language/tl

-# Note
-I have left this project to work on my own [luau](https://github.com/luau-lang/luau) bindings, teal did not fit my needs, and setting up luau bindings was not as hard as a thought.

 # Limitations
 This currently only supports windows, but you could easily be extended to work on other operating systems.